xnd-project/cuda-benchmarks/README.md

 total: 2.469710
 ```

-With N=500000000, managed memory has no issues, but explicit memory does not run at all:
+With N=500000000, managed memory has no issues, but explicit memory does not run at all.
+DMA again performs very well.

 ```